 Three times now, Arab nations have joined forces and waged war to try to wipe Israel from the map----for the record, they never minced words, openly clamoring for a complete genocide.
 For fundamentalist Muslims, the very existence of a Jewish state on land they consider holy is an affront, an abomination.
 They would not be content if all the Palestinians had nice homes, jobs and good health in a separate Palestinian state.
 They are not concerned about the plight of the Palestinians.
 They delight in their victimhood because it helps advance the jihadist fundamentalist cause.
 If they gave a rat's ass about atrocities against Muslims, wouldn't we hear them lament the barbarous outrages perpetrated against the benighted inhabitants of Darfur.
 The scale of the tragedy there far outstips anything that has ever happened in Israel.
 Hmmm, the same thing goes for the brutal atrocities against the Kurds by Turks.
 Or wait, Iraqi atrocities against Iranians and Kurds, or Iranian atrocities against the Iraqis.
 The extremist fundamentalists are trying to make the conditions in Gaza as horrible as possible because when people scratch the surface of the story superficially, the Jews seem like they are being the bad guys.

-But the Palestinians had no consent in the creation of a Knesset, or the form it would take
+But the Palestinians had no consent in the creation of a Knesset, or the form it would take.

 The constitution of my country was drafted without my consent, but I consider myself lucky to live in a democratic society.
 The Arab Israelis don't object to having a voice in the Knesset, and do not want to move to Gaza or the West Bank to"be free".
 They know they are better off with the civil rights afforded them under Israeli law.